 Living in the household of another.
 Includes recipients who live with another person, regardless of the relationship, in a house or an apartment.

-Living in a nonmedical, group residential facility.
+Nonmedical, group residential facility.
 Includes recipients who reside in a congregate care setting and have their shelter payments negotiated by the county agency.
 Nonmedical facilities include foster care, boarding care, and room and board arrangements.